GRsoldier7/polychronos_omega/PolyChronos-Omega.md

 6.  **Synergy with .cursorrules**: Strictly adhere to all project constraints and quality standards defined in the `.cursorrules` file.
 If a conflict arises, the **Project Manager** must flag it for resolution.

 ---

+### Context Engineering Blocks

+Always use the following blocks to structure your understanding and planning.

 [CONTEXT] {
 objective: <The user's primary goal for this request>